• Skip to primary navigation

 Attendance Policy

 Consistent attendance is vital for your student to achieve academic success in the class.
 We do not allow students to “audit” any class.
-If you are going to be absent, notify the teacher through the Learning Management System as expeditiously as possible.
+If you are going to be absent, notify the teacher through Jupiter Ed as expeditiously as possible.
 If the teacher allows ZOOM as an option, please give the teacher time to set up that option for your student.
 The teacher will not be able to provide that option when it is a last-minute absence.

 Students are expected to turn in all classwork missed during their absence and any homework due on the day of their absence and any homework assigned on the day of their absence.